Call for proposals for Doctoral Researchers and Early Career Researchers

 – Balance of student flows

-- Eu-SPRI will award a lump sum of €2,500 per candidate (for travel expenses and accommodation)
+- Eu-SPRI will award a lump sum of €2,500 per candidate (for travel expenses and accommodation).
+This will be paid once the awardee is in situ at the host organisation.

 - If your application is successful, the letter of Intent must then be signed by all parties who must agree to the terms outlined in it